Hello – my name is Derrick Farnell and I'm an independent theoretical psychologist and writer, living in Edinburgh, Scotland.

 My main research interest is the major question in philosophy 'How should we live?' – which covers happiness, ethics and politics – although I address this question using psychology rather than philosophy.

-I'm also developing a nonprofit site called Chains of Reason, which aims to be an online platform for a new and uncensored form of discourse.
+I'm also developing the nonprofit site Chains of Reason, which aims to be an online platform for a new form of discourse.

 I've a general interest in science and technology, love being in nature, and aspire to own at least one dog and cat.